Kohekohe: Description

+Habitat/Distribution

 Kohekohe forest used to be common in damp coastal and lowland areas in the North Island, but these forests have mostly disappeared because the land was used for settlement or they were browsed by possums.
 Studies have shown rapid recovery in kohekohe canopy after implementation of possum control.

-Māori boiled the bark in water and drank it as a tonic.
-The wood was used for building canoes but is soft and not as durable as other woods and tends to rot quickly.
-It is valued for carving.
 Kohekohe was probably the dominant vegetation cover on Kapiti Island before it was cleared in the early 19th century for cultivation and farming.
 The kohekohe forest on Kapiti is recovering after possums were eradicated in 1986.

+Uses

+Māori boiled the bark in water and drank it as a tonic.
+The wood was used for building waka but it is soft and not as durable as other woods and tends to rot quickly.
+It is valued for carving and, since older trees are often hollow, for making waka.